-Vitamin K.Vitamin K doesn’t usually get the attention it deserves, which is bad because it is a very important nutrient for blood coagulation and wound healing, as well as for our bones and our heart health!
-Deficiency is very common and tends to go unnoticed until we’re older and it manifests as osteoporosis, arterial or kidney calcification, heart conditions, or even cancer.
+Vitamin K doesn’t usually get the attention it deserves, which is bad because it is a very important nutrient for blood coagulation and wound healing, as well as for our bones, our muscles, and our heart health!
+Deficiency is very common and tends to go unnoticed until we’re older and it manifests as osteoporosis, arterial or kidney calcification, heart conditions, and even cancer.

 It’s never too early for our kids or too late for us to start getting adequate amounts.
 All we have to do is add green vegetables and leafy greens to our regular diet.

-You may have heard that vitamin K2 is better than K1, and that the top sources of K2 are animal-based products.
-This is actually not true.
-In fact, the top source of vitamin K2 worldwide is natto, fermented soybeans!
-This is because vitamin K2 is made by bacteria, whether it is through fermentation during food preparation, or fermentation inside our body by our gut bacteria.
-That’s right, we can covert vitamin K1 into vitamin K2, and given the high amounts of vitamin K1 present in dark leafy greens, getting just one cup of cooked kale, spinach, or other dark greens can give us all we need.
-And, if in doubt, we can always eat fermented plant-based foods.
+You may have heard that vitamin K2 is better than vitamin K1, and that the top sources of K2 are animal-based products.
+This is actually not true, both forms have specific functions in our body.
+Not only that, the top source of vitamin K2 worldwide is natto, fermented soybeans!
+This is because vitamin K2 is made by bacteria, whether it is through fermentation during food preparation, or fermentation by our very own gut bacteria.
+That’s right, we can covert vitamin K1 into vitamin K2.
+And even if we didn’t absorb enough vitamin K2, we have enzymes ready to help us convert even more vitamin K1 into K2 inside our body.

 Top Whole-Food, Plant-Based Sources